Group50GasStation/GasStationFrontend/README.md

     ```

     This command will display the code coverage percentage and detailed information about which lines of code are covered and which are not.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README file to fit the specifics of your project and testing setup.
-Providing clear instructions and guidance will help ensure that developers can easily run the tests and contribute to the project.